 Title & Lien Release

-A title is a legal document that includes: Identifying information about the vehicle; the vehicle identification number (VIN); the year/make/model; the name and address of the purchaser or registered owner; and the name of the lienholder or “legal owner” if applicable.
+A title is the legal form that establishes ownership of a motor vehicle and includes information such as: Identifying information about the vehicle; the vehicle identification number (VIN); the year/make/model; the name and address of the purchaser or registered owner; and the name of the lienholder or “legal owner” if applicable.

 Title fees vary by state.
 Please contact your state’s Department of Motor Vehicles to learn more about the costs.